 Recent research shows that between 25,000 - 40,000 people are annually leaving each of the Western Balkans countries.
 Not only young people, but increasingly the middle class as well.
 A group of young scientist from the region has engaged in a project 'New Horizons for the Young Generations in the Balkans' in order to develope visions how to overcome old- fashioned politics and nationalisms and the lack of perspective for younger generations.
 They will sketch alternative horizons and look for alternatives for South-Eastern Europe's way beyond emigration.
 The Hague will be the first place in Europe after Vienna where the results of the mentioned initiative will be presented to the public.

-The Austrian Embassy in The Hague, Austrian Karl-Renner-Institut and the International Institute for Peace, as well as the Austrian Institute for International Affairs and the Austro-French Center for Rapprochement in Europe and the Foundation Max van der Stoel have joined forces to organize a public meeting in the Hague with the experts involved in the project.
+The Austrian Embassy in The Hague, Austrian Karl-Renner-Institut and the International Institute for Peace, as well as the Austrian Institute for International Affairs and the Austro-French Center for Rapprochement in Europe and the Foundation Max van der Stoel have joined forces to organise a public meeting in the Hague with the experts involved in the project.

 We kindly invite you to join us on Monday the 3rd of December from 17:30-19:00 at the Austrian Residence in the Hague, Koninginnegracht 31.
 Registration until November 29 (limited number of seats available): firstname.lastname@example.org